neomatrix369/awesome-ai-ml-dl/examples/better-nlp/docs/Jupyter_notebook.md

 # Jupyter Notebook

 See [better_nlp_spacy_texacy_examples.ipynb](./notebooks/jupyter/better_nlp_spacy_texacy_examples.ipynb) to see the examples fleshed out in the notebook.
-More compact to work with and efficient (model needs to be loaded only once throughout the life-cycle of the kernel).
+A more efficient and easy way to work with - model needs to be loaded only once throughout the life-cycle of the kernel.

 The Jupyter lab instance is executed immediately on running the `runDockerImage.sh` script.
 Look for mesages like these in the docker container terminal: